Best Airline for Pets in Checked Cargo (2026)

 - The bottom line

 Most major US airlines have suspended or restricted pet cargo programs since 2018.
 United Airlines discontinued PetSafe entirely after a series of high-profile pet deaths and injuries in 2017-2018, and the program has not restarted.
-Delta limited acceptance dramatically.
-American Airlines reduced cargo pet acceptance to specific routes.
-The US carriers that kept consistent pet cargo programs in 2026 are Alaska Airlines and Hawaiian Airlines.
+Delta now ships pets only for active US Military and US State Department members on relocation orders.
+The US carriers that kept consistent general-public pet programs in 2026 are Alaska and Hawaiian (now a single merged carrier group) and American Airlines, whose American Airlines Cargo runs an active program called PetEmbark.

-For international long-haul pet relocation, the structural picks are Lufthansa AnimalCargo, KLM Cargo, and Air France Cargo.
-All three operate dedicated animal handling facilities at their hubs (Frankfurt, Amsterdam, Paris CDG respectively), use the IVMS (International Veterinary Medical Sciences) program for veterinary coordination, and have decades-long pet cargo track records.
+For international long-haul pet relocation, the structural picks are Lufthansa Cargo and Air France-KLM Cargo.
+They operate dedicated animal facilities at their hubs (Frankfurt, Amsterdam, Paris CDG), maintain on-site veterinary handling, and have decades-long pet cargo track records.

-The most important advice in this guide: for pets under 20 lb including carrier, use pet-in-cabin instead of checked cargo.
+The most important advice in this guide: if a pet fits an under-seat cabin carrier, use pet-in-cabin instead of checked cargo.
 Cabin transport is dramatically safer, with the pet remaining in your control under the seat in front of you.
-Cargo is appropriate only for pets too large for cabin (over 20 lb including carrier, generally) or international moves where cabin is not permitted.
+Cargo is appropriate only for pets too large for the cabin or international moves where cabin travel is not permitted.

 What we looked for